Quantitative Language Automata: Introduction

-To present a comprehensive picture, we overcome several technical challenges: First, for the evaluation problem (\cref{sec:evaluation}), we demonstrate that the value of an $\omega$-regular language $L$ may not be realized (i) by a lasso word in $L$ for limit-average (a.k.a. mean-payoff) QLAs and (ii) by any word in $L$ for discounted-sum QLAs.
-Although the evaluation problem for these automata is not always solvable, for its solvable cases we resolve these issues by proving that (i) in the limit-average case, the value of $L$ can still be computed by analyzing strongly connected components even if it is not realized by a lasso word, and (ii) in the discounted-sum case, the value of $L$ matches the value of its safety closure $L'$ and is realized by some word in $L'$.
-These results yield \PTime algorithms for the evaluation of these QLAs.
-We complement these results with hardness proofs via reductions from universality problems of the underlying QWAs.
+First, for evaluation (\cref{sec:evaluation}), we show that even for $\omega$-regular input languages, the optimal value need not be attained in a simple way: in the limit-average setting, it may fail to be achieved by any lasso word in the language, and in the discounted-sum setting, it may fail to be achieved by any word of the language at all.
+For the polynomial-time solvable nonprobabilistic cases with matching word and language aggregators, we overcome these obstacles by proving that the value can still be computed effectively: in the limit-average case by analyzing strongly connected components of the product automaton, and in the discounted-sum case by passing to the safety closure, which preserves the value and realizes it.
+We complement these upper bounds with matching hardness results, including undecidability for limit-average when the word and language aggregators differ, and hardness for discounted-sum via reductions from universality problems of the underlying QWAs.

-Second, for nonemptiness and universality (\cref{sec:emptiness}), we examine the behavior of common QWA classes regarding the greatest lower bound of their values---their so-called bottom values~\cite{DBLP:conf/concur/BokerHMS23}.
-We show (i) discounted-sum QWAs always have a word achieving their bottom value, and (ii) the bottom value of limit-superior-average QWAs can be approximated by lasso words, contrasting sharply with limit-inferior-average QWAs~\cite{DBLP:journals/tocl/ChatterjeeDH10}.
-This enables us to establish the hardness of nonemptiness and universality for certain classes of QLAs.
-Moreover, we prove that for most classes of QLAs the unrestricted versions of nonemptiness and universality coincide with their finite-state restrictions, indicating a finite-model property.
+Second, for nonemptiness and universality (\cref{sec:emptiness}), we study extremal values of the underlying QWAs, in particular their bottom values.
+We show that the bottom value of nondeterministic discounted-sum QWAs is always achieved by some word, and that the bottom value of nondeterministic $\LimSupAvg$ QWAs can be approximated arbitrarily closely by lasso words, in sharp contrast to the $\LimInfAvg$ case~\cite{DBLP:journals/tocl/ChatterjeeDH10}.
+These results allow us to derive hardness results and transfer principles for nonemptiness and universality of several QLA classes.
+Moreover, for many of the classes we analyze, the unrestricted versions of nonemptiness and universality coincide with their finite-state restrictions, yielding finite-model properties.

-Third, for QLAs using $\LimInf$ and $\LimSup$ as word and language aggregators (\cref{sec:limit}), we study values realized by infinitely many runs of a word and infinitely many words of a given language.
-Using combinatorial arguments, we characterize structural patterns in $\omega$-automata that precisely capture when a value is infinitely realizable with the run aggregators $\Inf$, $\Sup$, $\LimInf$, and $\LimSup$. \end{flushleft}